SciClone Pharmaceuticals Updates Share Options

 SciClone Pharmaceuticals (Holdings) Limited (HK:6600) has released an update.

-SciClone Pharmaceuticals (Holdings) Limited has announced the exercise of 308,000 share options under its various incentive plans, resulting in an updated total of 629,827,132 shares issued.
-Following these transactions, the company reports a total of 66,956,932 share options still in issue, with details provided on the number of shares and options vested under each plan.
-This move is part of the ongoing process concerning the proposed privatization of the company.
+SciClone Pharmaceuticals (Holdings) Limited has announced the exercise of 20,000 Share Options under its Post-IPO Option Plan, resulting in the issuance of the same number of new shares.
+Following this, the company has a total of 630,237,132 shares in issue and 66,546,932 Share Options outstanding across various plans.
+This action is part of the ongoing processes detailed in the company’s recent announcements and adherence to the Hong Kong Code on Takeovers and Mergers.

 For further insights into HK:6600 stock, check out TipRanks’ Stock Analysis page.